yge58/caffe2-opencv-ndkcamera/README.md

 <6> when caffe is done, it's time to inform java, "hey java bro, result is ready, display it."

-All of the above happen in background threads.
+All of the above cpp code happen in background threads.

 Java, of course, plays a crutial role in app lifecycle and user experience.